How to Live a Purposeful Life

 A purposeful life is not built in a moment.
 It is built in a million moments.

-You do not need to change everything overnight.
+Every choice matters.
+Every day counts.
+Every small act of faithfulness adds up.
+You do not have to change everything overnight.
 You need to change something today.
 And then tomorrow.
 And then the next day.
+Over time, those small choices become a life of meaning.

 A Practical Next Step